donny-dynamite/Hacking_Windows_API/README.md

 Each folder contains a number of scripts to demonstrate concept
-- __barebones_ -> minimal comments, no constants/structs/functions etc
+- __barebones_ -> minimal comments, no constants/structs/functions error handling etc
-- __prod_ -> 'production' level with above, also context managers, error handling etc
+- __prod_ -> 'production' level with above, plus context managers, user prompts, etc

-**Note:** 'production' level here is primarily to differentiate from barebones scripts, and is not an actual indication of quality. 'prod' scripts will contain a lot of 'superfluous' code, eg for interactivity, print() outputs etc
+**Note:** 'production' level here is primarily to differentiate from barebones scripts, and is not an actual indication of quality.
+All 'prod' scripts utilise standard python library, with no third-party modules.
+Code will contain a lot of extra code, eg for interactivity, print() outputs etc

 # Hacking the Windows API with Python